 Why Monitor Proteinuria?

 Proteinuria is a marker of kidney disease and is associated with risk of adverse outcomes.
-We studied 812,386 individuals.
-In conclusion, we found a substantial and progressive decrease in life expectancy for men and women with the presence and severity of proteinuria.
+812,386 individuals were studied.
+In conclusion, there was a substantial and progressive decrease in life expectancy for men and women with the presence and severity of proteinuria.